How much are you worth? Are you paid as much as you should be paid?

 Most Americans, whether working for the federal government or a private company would probably answer something like “I should be making more money.”
 Most of us view our paycheck (assuming we are fortunate enough to get one) through our own myopia.
 I work hard, I provide a valuable service to my employer, I have rising expenses and need money to pay them,” etc.

 And, not surprisingly, how much people make is of interest to all of us.
-The FedSmith pay tables that show how much federal employees make in different grades and in different regions is of interest to many people and it is one of the most popular sections of our website.
 Some of these people are probably checking out how much they would make by applying for a new job in a different agency or geograhic area.
 Some are probably just curious whether their friends in disparate locations like Houston, Texas are making more than their friends in Huntsville, Alabama.

 The negotiations between the air traffic controller’s union and the Federal Aviation Administration have taken federal labor relations to a level of rancor and public name-calling not seen in the federal sector since the previous air traffic controller’s union–PATCO–decided its members needed a lot more money and a lot less work and went on strike to show just how much they wanted the extra dough and time off.
 The rhetoric and abuse against some of the people who were not supportive of the strike made national headlines and ended up with many controllers walking away from their jobs, President Ronald Reagan firing the strikers, and the air traffic system running smoothly and without the public rancor for a couple of decades.